rwth-i6/returnn/docs/getting_started/tech_overview.rst

 The network itself is stored in a :class:`returnn.tf.network.TFNetwork`.

-The network, layers, and the dataset make heavy use of :class:`returnn.tf.util.data.Data`, see :ref:`data`.
+The network, layers, and the dataset make heavy use of :class:`returnn.tensor.Tensor`, see :ref:`data`.

 Here is a 2 layer unidirectional LSTM network: